patonlab/GoodVibes/README.md

 *  With pypi: `pip install goodvibes`
 *  With conda: `conda install -c patonlab goodvibes`
 *  Manually Cloning the repository https://github.com/bobbypaton/GoodVibes.git and then adding the location of the GoodVibes directory to the PYTHONPATH environment variable.
-3. Run the script with your Gaussian output files (the program expects .log or .out extensions).
-It has been tested with Python 2 and 3 on Linux, OSX and Windows
+*  Run the script with your Gaussian output files (the program expects .log or .out extensions).
+It has been tested with Python 2 and 3 on Linux, macOS and Windows

 **Correct Usage**